 There’s something about owning your first home – getting the keys for the first time, walking in, and realizing you can do pretty much anything you want to it.
 It’s an amazing feeling, and one I am incredibly thankful for.
-We bought our first home at the ripe old age of 24, and it was a fixer upper for sure.
+We bought our first home at the ripe old age of 24, and while the structure was good, we wanted to make a lot of cosmetic changes.

 The Entryway

-The entryway didn’t see as much change as I would have liked, but just the paint change on the front door alone (you can’t really tell, but the before was a metallic beige) made a huge difference.
+Just the paint change on the front door alone (the before was a weird metallic beige) made a huge difference.
 I hand scraped a metric ton of paint off of those french doors going into the dining room, and I think that chandelier lasted all of 20 minutes after we moved into the house.

-I would have liked to replace the front door, changed out the flooring, etc. etc. etc, but ran out of time.
-I still think I left her better than I found her, but the perfectionist in me wants to go back and fix all the little things!
+I would have liked to replace the front door, changed out the flooring, etc., but ran out of time.
+I still think I left her better than I found her.

 The Dining Room

-I really just painted, hung a really simple light fixture, and updated the window treatment in here.
-The bones of the room were phenomenal – high ceilings, tons of light, and a beautiful window.
+I really just painted, hung a really simple light fixture (I actually found the shade on clearance), and updated the window treatment in here.
+The bones of the room were phenomenal – high ceilings, tons of light, and a huge, beautiful window.

 The Kitchen

-Hey guess what…the paint in our kitchen was metallic yellow.
-Big surprise, right?
-And while we painted it grey shortly after moving in, we actually lived with those cabinets and that backsplash for quite awhile.
+The paint in our kitchen was the same metallic yellow-green that the dining room was.
+While we re-painted it grey shortly after moving in, we actually lived with those cabinets and that backsplash for quite a while.
 I installed a better pantry system, among other things, and we called it good enough.
 But around January/February of 2019, I was SO over it and we started the process of remodeling (with no intention to sell).

 Fast forward a few months, and various things made it clear we had to move back home to Louisville.
 Cue us sprinting through the rest of the renovation.
 I think it still turned out absolutely stunning.

 While most of the time, I’m a big believer in tearing down walls, I actually built one in the kitchen to give us more functionality.
-There was a really weird space before that was intended for an eat in kitchen, but never really functioned that way that I wanted to close off.
-Floor to ceiling cabinets worked much better, and it gave me a desk where I could plan meals and dump junk without it taking over the whole kitchen.
+There was a really weird space before that was intended for an eat-in kitchen, but never really functioned that way.
+Floor-to-ceiling cabinets worked much better, and it gave me a desk where I could plan meals and dump junk without it taking over the whole kitchen.

 The cabinets were all from IKEA, and we kept our existing appliances.
-After some new countertops, backsplash, open shelving, a new sink, etc, etc, etc. It really shone.
+After some new countertops, backsplash, open shelving, a new sink, etc, etc, etc. It really sparkled.
 I loved this kitchen.

 The Living Room

 Ohhhhhhhhhhhhh this living room.
 I loved how big it was, how high the ceilings were, how open it felt.
-We spent a ton of time in here as a family, and I have lots of fond memories of late night movies and time with friends.
+We spent a ton of time here as a family, and I have lots of fond memories of late-night movies and time with friends.

 We painted, ordered the BIGGEST sofa I’ve ever seen from IKEA, and hung some art.
 I’m physically itchy that we never got around to replacing that ceiling fan, but you win some, you lose some.

-The giant prints of our kiddos on the wall were a last minute staging addition before we sold, and they’ve become some of my favorite art.
-We wanted to replace the flooring in here as well, but never got around to it.
-Demolishing tile is a messy job.
+The giant prints of our kiddos on the wall were a last-minute staging addition before we sold, and they’ve become some of my favorite pieces.
+We wanted to replace the flooring in here as well but never got around to it.
+Demolishing tile is a messy job, and doesn’t mesh well with two under two.

 The Half Bath